bioconda/bioconda-recipes/docs/source/contribute-a-recipe.rst

 There are currently two options for local testing: 1) using the Circle CI client and 2) setting up a separate Miniconda installation and running bioconda-utils.
-The first is probably more straightforward; the second is more stringent and allows the full customization of the bioconda-utils calls.
+The first is probably more straightforward; the second is more stringent, can be used for testing on MacOS, and allows the full customization of the bioconda-utils calls.

 The simplest way to conduct local tests is to :ref:`setup the Circle CI client
 <circleci-client>`.
 Then run the following commands: